 However, identifying chemical information in patents has previously been challenging, relying on only a small handful of well-established chemical databases.
 These resources relied on costly and manual chemical indexing providing slow information transfer.
 However, Minesoft has designed a cost-effective solution for chemical searching within patent documents to accelerate chemical review.
 Ensuring scientific researchers can efficiently extract chemical information embedded in lengthy patent documents as soon as they are published.

-Chemical Explorer is a database of chemicals extracted from the full text and images of global patent documents.
+Chemical Explorer is a database of chemical entities extracted from the full text and images of global patent documents.
 At the time of writing, Chemical Explorer contains over 22 million unique chemical compounds.

 New chemicals are indexed every day from new patent documents in Chemical Explorer, which is a huge benefit compared to the manual extraction processes usually used in the chemical domain.
 The daily updates to the chemical database ensure users have access to the very latest and cutting-edge information within the chemical field.